Fintan-contents/nablarch-system-development-guide/en/Sample_Project/Sample_Project_Development_Guide/PGUT_Phase/pg/Project・Package_configuration.md

 | 5                 | Identifier representing the module | web、batch、common、rest    |
 | 6                 | Identifier representing function   | login, project, etc         |

-For identifiers representing modules in the fifth tier, use an identifier that represents either common or processing architectures.
+For identifiers representing modules in the fifth hierarchy, use an identifier that represents either common or processing architectures.
-Under the common package, you place the underlying components used in the processing architectures and the System-wide components within Subsystem-wide components
+Under the common package, you place the base components used in the processing architectures and the System-wide components within Subsystem-wide components
 System-wide components within Subsystem-wide components are also placed in the common project, but they are also placed when referencing System-wide components from other subsystems or processing architectures.
 System-wide components within Subsystem-wide components that are used only within a project of one processing architectures are placed in the common package within that project.

-The sixth tier is created for each function, packages that represent class responsibilities (Action, Form, etc.) are not used.
+The sixth hierarchy is created for each function, packages that represent class responsibilities (Action, Form, etc.) are not used.
 Place the Function-wide components in this package.

 An example of class placement is shown below.